 The results show it contains 8.8mg of CBD per gram.
 This product is 1oz (30ml) and weighs 29 grams, so we multiplied 29 by 8.8 to get that result.

 It’s worth mentioning these lab tests were ONLY looking at the cannabinoid profile, the next step would be to test them for heavy metals, pesticides, and other contaminants.
 Just because a CBD oil product has the amount of CBD in it the label suggests, doesn’t mean it’s not full of other harmful contaminants.
 Hemp itself is a soil remediator, meaning it can pull harmful toxins out of the soil.
-This is good if you are trying to clean up your soil, but not if you are making products which will be ingested by humans.
+This is good if you are trying to clean up your soil, but not if you are making products that will be ingested by humans.

 So we can see that while there are some good CBD products on Amazon, there are no checks to ensure each product contains the CBD quantity advertised, thus making it difficult for consumers to choose.